wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-personal-twitch-with-vonage-video-api-and-web-components.md

 If you would like to see the application created in action for yourself, you can remix the [Glitch project](https://glitch.com/edit/#!/remix/personal-twitch-demo?path=README.md%3A1%3A0).
 By running a setup script and entering a couple of API Keys and Secrets, you too can have your own personal Twitch.

-As always, if you have any questions or comments, feel free to connect with us in our community Slack channel(https://developer.nexmo.com/slack).
+As always, if you have any questions or comments, feel free to connect with us in our [community Slack channel](https://developer.vonage.com/slack).